prNickinv/dbt_fraud_detection/README.md

 ## Project Overview

 The primary goal of this project is to transform raw transaction data into a set of analytical data marts.
-These marts provide actionable insights into:
+These marts provide the following information:
 *   Daily transaction trends by state.
 *   Fraud levels across different transaction categories and states.
 *   Customer risk profiles.